-The department and area chairs will make classroom visits.
+The department and area chairs make classroom visits.
 These visits may be unannounced, although chairs often discuss appropriate dates to visit in advance.
-The Faculty member is encouraged to invite any other colleagues writing evaluative letters to visit his or her classroom unannounced.
+The Faculty member is encouraged to invite any other colleagues writing evaluative letters to visit one or more classes unannounced.

 The letter written by the Faculty member being evaluated is meant to be a letter of self-reflection.
-The Faculty member will outline his or her major achievements and address the criteria for evaluation.
-She or he will also state goals for the future and address how the goals are to be achieved.
+The Faculty member outlines major achievements and addresses the criteria for evaluation.
+The Faculty member also states goals for the future and addresses how the goals are to be achieved.

 The Faculty member to be evaluated receives a letter from the Provost informing him or her about the evaluation process shortly after the commencement of the academic year.
 The evaluation notebook is delivered to the Area Chair by the date specified in the letter from the Provost.
 The notebook is protected by reasonable security measures, and kept in the department chair’s or area chair’s office.
 It is returned to the Faculty member after completion of the evaluation process.
 A copy of primary documents (current curriculum vitae and letters from the Faculty member, department chair, and Area Chair) is retained in the Provost’s office.

 The department chair studies the documents provided and prepares an evaluation letter by the date determined by the Area Chair.
-The department chair will consult with other members of the department before writing the letter.
-The letter will be delivered to the Area Chair with a copy sent to the Faculty member at least one week prior to the conference.
+The department chair consults with other members of the department before writing the letter.
+The letter is delivered to the Area Chair with a copy sent to the Faculty member at least one week prior to the conference.

 Following the review of evaluation materials by the Area Chair, a conference is scheduled to include the Faculty member, department chair and Area Chair.
-The conference will focus on five topics:
+The conference focuses on five topics: